DLR-AMR/png2mesh/README.md

 # installation

 Before installing ensure that t8code, p4est, sc and libpng are installed.

+png2mesh will automatically search for installations of t8code, p4est and sc.
+If they are not found or you want to use a non-standard directory, you can provide the paths manually by setting -DT8CODE_DIR=PATH,
+-DP4EST_DIR=PATH,
+-DSC_DIR=PATH,

+Note the PATH must point to a folder containing T8CODEConfig.cmake, P4ESTConfig,cmake or SCConfig.cmake respectively.
 If libpng is installed in a non-standard directory (or cannot be found), the following environment variables must be set: